 A group of men sitting near the chain stared wide-eyed, motionless.
 No one wanted to face a hefty fine or imprisonment.
 But on my insistence, a brave Punjabi boy stood and reached for the chain.

-A Day of Bad Luck
+It Had Been a Day of Bad Luck

 I usually buy a reserve class ticket.
-That’s a necessity, especially when making a 200km journey from Moradabad to Delhi.
+That’s a necessity, especially when making the journey from Moradabad to Delhi.
 The next day, I was to join my office as their forensic guy.
 I was running late.
 My sweat glands were working very well.
 After waiting in the ticket line for 20 minutes, I was informed there was no reserved seating available.
 I was forced to buy a general ticket.

 I rushed to the platform.